 Integrated Architectural and Engineering Approach Is More Collaborative, More Efficient and Quicker to Market

-Development projects require the pulling together of a variety of dynamics, capabilities and agendas to fulfill a client’s vision—especially when multiple consulting firms are engaged.
+Development projects require pulling together a variety of dynamics, capabilities and agendas to fulfill a client’s vision—especially when multiple consulting firms are engaged.

 Harmony and efficiency can be difficult to achieve and time-consuming for a client when an architect, civil engineer and landscape architect are each “competing,” so to speak, to generate their specific, yet limited ideas or plans for the space.
 Their efforts to evolve a project that functions as intended by the developer can sometimes lack cohesion or holistic solutions.